Get these great Kindle ebooks for $4 or less

 To Die in Vienna by Kevin Wignall ($2.99): You might feel like all of Kevin Wignall's books sort of run together -- they all follow troubled hitmen, troubled criminals or troubled spies on the run (or on the trail) in Europe.
 But they're nearly always available for $3 or less, and they're all breezy, engaging pageturners -- and I mean that very much as compliment.
 I found this one to be the most enjoyable, possibly because of the electronic eavesdropping angle.
 It's apparently being adapted for the big screen with Jake Gyllenhall as the lead.
 (If you like this one, pick up Wignall's earlier A Fragile Thing for $2.)

-Band of Brothers by Stephen Ambrose ($3.99): Ambrose is among a small group of our greatest living historians, and his World War II chronicles -- including this chronicle of the 101st Airborne's Easy Company from basic training through V-E day -- are an important part of his legacy.
+Band of Brothers by Stephen Ambrose ($3.99): Ambrose, who died in 2002, was among our greatest historians, and his World War II chronicles -- including this chronicle of the 101st Airborne's Easy Company from basic training through V-E day -- are an important part of his legacy.
 I haven't read this one yet, but I loved the HBO series on which it was based, and enjoyed Ambrose's Pegasus Bridge (a D-Day story).

 Looking for more great books to read?
 Check out the CNET Book Club Podcast .